tigerbox-reverse-engineering/tigerbox/wiki/Install-Launcher-and-Store.md

 ## Add more Stock Packages

-The Android you have is missing some stadard packages which are used by other Apps.
+The Android you have is missing some standard packages which are used by other Apps.
 Not having these stock dependencies will make many applications not work.

 Where to get these packages from, you ask?
 You extract them from a stock image,